metalman3797/Cura-Dremel-Printer-Plugin/README.md

 Type `./install_on_mac.sh` this will run the installation script and copy the files to the appropriate locations.

-If successful, you should see the test `***Plugin Successfully installed`  If any error messages appear, follow the manual installation instructions below
+If successful, you should see the test `***Plugin Successfully installed` then skip to step 7 below.
+If any error messages appear, follow the manual installation instructions below

 ![Install On Mac](/docs/install_on_mac.png)